beginning of content

 Key facts

-• A defibrillator is a device that uses electricity to re-start the heart or shock it back into a normal rhythm.
+• A defibrillator is a device that uses electricity to re-start your heart or shock it back into a normal rhythm.

-• Automated external defibrillators (AED) are usually found in public spaces and can be used by anyone.
+• Automated external defibrillators (AEDs) are found in public spaces for use by anyone.

-• Defibrillators can be used on people who need CPR, such as someone who has had a sudden cardiac arrest.
+• AEDs are used on people who need to be resuscitated such as someone who has had a cardiac arrest.

-• If you think someone is having a cardiac arrest, call triple 000, begin CPR, and use an AED as soon as possible.
+• If you think someone is having a heart attack, call triple zero (000), start CPR, and use an AED as soon as possible.

 What is a defibrillator?

-A defibrillator is a device that uses electricity to re-start the heart or shock it back into a normal rhythm.
-They are sometimes called a ‘defib’.
+A defibrillator is a device that uses electricity to re-start your heart.
+The electricity can shock your heart back into its normal heartbeat pattern.
+They are sometimes called a 'defib'.

-The defibrillator checks the person’s heart rhythm to decide whether an electric shock is needed.
+The defibrillator checks your heartbeat pattern to decide whether an electric shock is needed.

 What are the different types of defibrillators?

-There are several types of defibrillators, and they work in different ways.
+There are different types of defibrillators that work in different ways.

 Automated external defibrillators (AEDs)

-AEDs are found in public places and can be used by anybody in an emergency.
+Automated external defibrillators (AEDs) are found in public places.
+They can be used by anybody in an emergency.
 They guide you through each step of the process.
-Some models ask you to press a button to deliver the shock, and other models deliver the shock automatically.

-If a person’s heart is beating normally, they don’t need a shock.
+If your heart is beating normally, you don't need an electric shock.
 The AED will check this.
-It won’t give the person an electric shock unless it’s necessary.
-So, you can’t harm someone by using an AED.
+It won't give an electric shock unless it's necessary.
+You can't hurt someone by using an AED.

 Implantable cardioverter defibrillators (ICDs)

-They are used in people who are at high risk of having a life-threatening heart rhythm problem (heart arrhythmia).
+ICDs are used in people who have a high chance of having a heart rhythm problem (heart arrhythmia).
+If this happens, your life can be at risk.

 Wearable cardioverter defibrillators (WCDs)

-WCDs rest on the body.
+Wearable cardioverter defibrillators (WCDs) rest on your body.
 They are usually used by people who are:

 When would I need to use a defibrillator?